Draw an items control

 In the Objects and Timeline panel, click the ListBox object to make it the activated object.
+Notice that a yellow highlight appears around the object.
 Activating an object enables you to add a child object.

 You can also activate an object on the artboard by first selecting Selection from the Tools panel, and then double-clicking the object on the artboard.